allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Grade the BOI using the fol owing options.

 A.  Date.
 The Date field displays the planned date.
-If the date differs from the planned date determined when the student was enrol ed \(with or without using a template\) PEX wil change this BOI to the selected day and leave al other BOI’s as is.
+If the date differs from the planned date determined when the student was enrolled \(with or without using a template\) PEX wil change this BOI to the selected day and leave all other BOI’s as is.
 If you need to edit the date:

 1\) Go to Overview > Student Details.